Stefan-Wagner/shira/README.md

 ## RATIONALE ##

-Cat owners often experience, that the cat performs its own input, mainly on the lower left corner of the keyboard, where they scratch their head.
+Cat owners often experience, that the cat performs its own input, mainly on the lower right corner of the keyboard, where they scratch their head.
 Accidentally they perform input to the shell (if you happen to work a lot in the shell - else they do it in the writer/editor/eclipse/whatever) which need their ownn treatment for this issue, which is almost always responded in a not too welcoming way like .